sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

   <p style="text-align: center"><a href="https://vimeo.com/380663070" target="_blank">View on Vimeo</a></p>
 </p>

 Credential leaks compromise organization code and are a top concern for security teams and developers alike.
-Sourcegraph 3.11 introduces a new automation campaign type to find and remove leaked NPM credentials across all repositories at your organization.
+Sourcegraph 3.11 introduces a new campaign type to find and remove leaked NPM credentials across all repositories at your organization.
 The leaked credentials campaign type allows you to preview the proposed changes, create pull requests on your code hosts, and track the PRs in a burndown chart to ensure they are merged.

-Sourcegraph Automation campaigns are in private beta.
-[Watch the Automation screencasts](https://about.sourcegraph.com/product/automation#see-it-in-action) to see what we have planned and [apply for early access](https://about.sourcegraph.com/contact/request-automation-demo/) to Automation for your organization.
+Code change management campaigns are in private beta.
+[Watch the campaigns screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to campaigns for your organization.

 ## Search query language statistics